kelvinbush/block-cypher/README.md

  This is a React app consuming the [Coin Gecko](https://www.coingecko.com/en/api/documentation).
  Displaying the metrics and statistics of top cryptocurrencies.
+ The user is able to filter the data displayed on the chart based on the number of days e.g. 24hrs, 7days, 30 days ...
+ Upon clicking on a coin in the list of coins you can view in depth data about the specific coin in the details page.
+ You can also search for a coin in the search bar.

 ## Built With